DharhshiniVJ/DharhshiniVJ/README.md

 - 💞️ I want to collaborate on web development, design and electronics-based solution projects.
 - 📫 How to reach me: [Email](dharhshinivj30@gmail.com)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy teaching and I tutor math for a school kid.
-I am also a Desmos dabbler.
-- 🚀 Hobbies: Writing poems, hitting the gym, exploring emerging technologies, and experimenting with creative coding.
+- 🚀 Hobbies: Writing poems, hitting the gym, exploring emerging technologies.